Kucoin/kucoin-futures-api-docs-new/source/localizable/index.en.html.md

 Login sessions and API keys in the sandbox environment are completely `separated` from the production environment.
 You can use the web interface in the sandbox environment to create API keys.

 <aside class="notice">
-    After registering in the sandbox environment, you will receive a certain amount of virtual funds (XBT) that the system automatically recharges into your account.
+    After registering in the sandbox environment, you will receive a certain amount of virtual funds (BTC) that the system automatically recharges into your account.
 If you wish to make a trade, please transfer your assets from your main account to your trading account.
 These funds are purely for testing purposes and cannot be withdrawn.
 </aside>